 I am a freelance journalist and researcher based in Athens, Greece, for over five years.
+Occasionally I also report on Slovenia, my home country.
 Some of the topics I report on: politics, far-right movements, migration, refugees, prisons and the justice system.
 Master graduate.
 I speak 5 languages: English, German, Greek, Slovenian, Serbo-Croatian.
 I follow the trial against Golden Dawn in Athens courts, first trial against Nazi political party after Nuremberg.
 My work was published in Al Jazeera, Middle East Eye, The New Arab, The Globe Post etc.

 Female refugee outside of the Greek parliament, Athens during the hunger strike.
 14.11.2017 (Photo copyright: Katja Lihtenvalner)